KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

 $OpsManagerAdminPassword  = "my-super-safe-password!"
 $OpsManagerIPAddress      = "10.0.70.10"
 $OpsManagerFQDN           = "opsman.tanzu.lab"
-$BOSHNetworkReservedRange = "10.0.70.0-10.0.70.2,10.0.70.10"  #add IPs, either individual and/or ranges you _don't_ want BOSH to use in the subnet eg Ops Man, gateway, DNS, NTP, jumpbox
+$BOSHNetworkReservedRange = "10.0.70.0-10.0.70.2,10.0.70.10,10.0.70.21-10.0.70.254"  #add IPs, either individual and/or ranges you _don't_ want BOSH to use in the subnet eg Ops Man, gateway, DNS, NTP, jumpbox
-$TPCFGoRouter             = "10.0.70.100"                     #IP which the Tanzu Platform system and apps domain resolves to
+$TPCFGoRouter             = "10.0.70.20"                                             #IP which the Tanzu Platform system and apps domain resolves to.
+Choose an IP towards the end of available IPs
 $TPCFDomain               = "tp.tanzu.lab"                                           #Tanzu Platform system and apps subdomains will be added to this.
 Resolves to the GoRouter IP
 ```